ArjunRaizada/arjunraizada/README.md

 ## About Me

-🙋🏻‍♂️ I’m a passionate in Data Science and ML/AI from **Vellore Institute of Technology (VIT)** 🎓, one of India's top 20 institutions 🏆, with a strong focus on exploring more and more.
+🙋🏻‍♂️ I’m passionate in Data Science and ML/AI from **Vellore Institute of Technology (VIT)** 🎓, one of India's top 20 institutions 🏆, with a strong focus on exploring more and more.

 My hands-on experience includes building **End-to-End Machine Learning Projects** and being seleced for Amazon ML Summer School.